sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## Introduction
-This project involves developing a project management software solution for a local company called FutureSoft Pvt Ltd to help automate their workflow.

-We will design the system using object-oriented analysis and design (OOAD) principles and structure it into logical packages for better modularity and maintainability.

-To organize the system into packages, we can follow two approaches:
-1. Create an overall class diagram for the entire project and divide it into packages.
-2. Create separate class diagrams for each individual package.

-In this document, we will discuss both of these methods.
+This guide outlines the design and development of a custom project management software system for FutureSoft Pvt Ltd.system will be structured into logically organized packages using Object-Oriented Analysis and Design (OOAD) principles

 ***

 ## Project Overview

-### Project Objective / Purpose

-    What problem is being solved?

-    Why is this software needed?
+This Project Management System is a customized software solution designed to help FutureSoft Pvt Ltd efficiently manage its internal projects, teams, and workflows

+### Key features of the system
+- Project creation and management
+- Task assignment and tracking
+- Role-based access control
+- Progress monitoring and reporting

 ### Target Users
 The system will support four user roles within the company: